Code-Inside/KnowYourStack/.github/PULL_REQUEST_TEMPLATE.md

 2. Create a new XXX.md file under ___page__.
 We use a customized version of bootstrap 3 and have a couple of Jekyll helpers under _Includes.
 Take a look at one of the other .md files.
 3. Submit your PR

-'XXX' should be the name of the tech stack that is widely known.
+'XXX' should be the name of the tech stack.

 # Found a bug or a suggestion?